-- All development in or adjacent to river or stream valleys, wetlands and surrounding lands where development could interfere with the hydrologic function of the wetland, Lake Ontario shorelines, and hazardous lands such as karst and any prescribed allowances - Alterations to a river, creek, stream or watercourse; and - Interference with wetlands.
+- All development in or adjacent to river or stream valleys, wetlands and surrounding lands where development could interfere with the hydrologic function of the wetland, Lake Ontario shorelines, and hazardous lands such as karst and any prescribed allowances; - Alterations to a river, creek, stream or watercourse; and - Interference with wetlands.

 Permission is required from CH for undertaking the above noted works within regulated areas.
-Any development, which in the opinion of the CA, does not affect the control of flooding, erosion, pollution, conservation of land, or dynamic beaches may be approved or approved with conditions.
-Interference to watercourses and wetlands may be approved, approved with conditions, or refused.
-CH's Board-approved Policies and Guidelines for the Administration of Ontario Regulation 162/06 and Land Use Planning Policy Document outlines the policies and technical requirements which must be met before permission may be granted.
+CH's Boardapproved Policies and Guidelines for the Administration of Ontario Regulation 162/06 and Land Use Planning Policy Document outlines the policies and technical requirements which must be met before permission may be granted.
 As part of a CH permit application, an applicant must demonstrate that CH's Board-approved policies and technical standards can be met.

-CH also provides technical advice to its municipal partners on a range of environmental matters through service agreements or Memoranda of Understanding/Agreement (MOU/MOA).
-Technical advice is also provided to municipal partners in CH's capacity as a public commenting body and a resources management agency.
+CH also provides technical advice and support to its municipal partners on planning and development applications where it relates to CH's mandatory programs and services, as well as a public commenting body and a resources management agency.

 These Guidelines provide clear expectations regarding the criteria and approaches that are acceptable to CH and are used by staff to assess the technical merits of slope stability assessments.
 Applicants proposing development within, or near, confined or semi-confined valleys, must follow these Guidelines.
-By doing so, quicker and more consistent reviews, fewer resubmissions, and faster approvals are anticipated.
+By doing so, more efficient and consistent reviews, fewer resubmissions, and faster approvals are anticipated.